luckyarthur/tendermint/docs/specification/new-spec/bft-time.md

 plus some threshold that increases linearly with the round number.
 `wiggle_r` can be set to 0 if it can be assumed that +2/3 (by voting power) of correct validators' clocks are within `wiggle` of each other.

 The purpose of `wiggle_r` is for graceful degredation when +2/3 non-Byzantine validators *aren't* within `wiggle` of each other but are otherwise correct in all other respects.
-Consider an example with 100 equally weighted validators, where 33 are Byzantine, and one of the remaining 67 validators had a faulty clock that caused it to drift back more than `wiggle` from the other 66.
+Consider an example with 100 equally weighted validators, where 33 are Byzantine, and one of the remaining 67 validators has a faulty clock that causes it to drift back more than `wiggle` from the other 66.
+If the 33 Byzantine validators were to withhold their votes, no block would produce a Polka until the drifting one becomes proposer.

 NOTE: `wiggle_r` could be set to something like 0.05, but requires more analysis and justification.